 Main Street Shopping and Nearby Attractions and dinner on own(as time allows)*

-For a popular group "free time" option, visit Cooperstown"s Main Street.
+For a popular group "free time" option, allow them some on-their-own time on Cooperstown's Main Street.
 With accolades from Architectural Digest and MSN.com for its small-town charm, there"s plenty to discover in this one-stoplight town.
-The Heroes of Baseball Wax Museum, Cooperstown Bat Company and Doubleday Baseball Field are perfect for baseball fans, and art galleries, specialty retail, and coffee shops offer a perfect place to peel away for a relaxing break.
+The Heroes of Baseball Wax Museum, Cooperstown Bat Company, and Doubleday Baseball Field are perfect for baseball fans, and art galleries, specialty retail, and coffee shops offer a perfect place to peel away for a relaxing break.

 Situated in a picturesque lakeside setting, The Otesaga Resort Hotel provides elegant, luxury accommodations amid the best of Cooperstown.
 Built in 1909, the property occupies 700 feet of lakefront on the southern shore of Lake Otsego, the famed "Glimmerglass" of James Fenimore Cooper"s novels.
 Selected as a member of the prestigious Historic Hotels of America by the National Trust for Historic Preservation, The Otesaga is reminiscent of a genteel era, when a gracious welcome was the standard.
 Drop off near the Hawkeye Grill Entrance on the left side facing front.
 Free bus parking to the far left of the lot.